derekm1215/terraform-getting-started/terraform-getting-started.md

 ## Learning Objectives

-- Install Terraform.
+- Install Terraform
-- Create a Terraform configuration file.
+- Create a Terraform configuration file
-- Follow the Terraform Init, Plan, and Apply workflow to deploy a Docker image and container.
+- Follow the Terraform Init, Plan, and Apply workflow to deploy a Docker image and container
-- Verify the resources using Terraform CLI commands.
+- Verify the resources using Terraform CLI commands
-- Destroy the infrastructure using Terraform.
+- Destroy the infrastructure using Terraform

 ## Prerequisites